dnsosa/dnsosa.github.io/science.md

             Margaret Guo*, <strong>Daniel N. Sosa* </strong>, and Russ B. Altman, "<a href='https://pubmed.ncbi.nlm.nih.gov/34849568/'>Challenges and Opportunities in Network-Based Solutions for Biological Questions</a>."
 Briefings in Bioinformatics, 2022.
         </p>
         <p>
-            Networks are excellent tools in the tool kit for modeling knowledge of interacting entities such as genes, proteins, drugs, and diseases in a systems biological framework, but we must be diligent that these methods do not become too divorced from the reality of the systems they model.
+            Networks are excellent for modeling knowledge of interacting entities, but for biological systems we must be diligent that these models don’t stray too far from reality.
         </p>
     </div>
 </div>